Professional development

 As in other industries, gaining certifications in information security can help boost your career to greater levels.
-For many employers, certifications are the preferred method for information security professionals to demonstrate they are competent in the field and possess the knowledge to be a success in the role.
+For many employers, certifications are the preferred method for information security professionals to demonstrate they are competent in the field and possess the knowledge to be successful in the role.

-CompTIA certifications have remained the most popular for the entry-level information security professional, but there are a number of CompTIA alternatives that made the list.
-See the five best entry-level information security certifications to earn below.
+If you're asking yourself, "Which cybersecurity certification should I get first?", exploring the best cybersecurity certifications for beginners (or the easiest cybersecurity certifications) can help.
+CompTIA certifications have remained the most popular for entry-level information security professionals, but several CompTIA alternatives made the list.
+See the five best entry-level IT certifications to earn below.

 1. CompTIA "core" certifications